AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

     <!--![Basic trackState Call](images/android/mobile-analytics-trackStateWithData2.png)-->

-**To validate the screen view hit with data**
+**To validate the trackState with data**

 1. Save, build and run the project again
-1. When the simulator runs and opens the main home screen of the app, view the Android Studio console
+1. When the simulator runs and opens the home screen of the app, view the Android Studio console
 1. Leave the filter as "home" and look at the bottom entry which shows that the `Analytics request was sent with body`
 1. Now see that in addition to the pageName being set, you also have the key/value pair that was sent in on the hit